supra2001/Adult-Census-Income-Prediction/README.md

-# Income Prediction Pipeline using Adult Census Dataset
+# Adult Census Income Prediction

 A complete end-to-end Machine Learning Pipeline designed to predict whether an individual earns > $50K or ≤ $50K annually based on demographic and socio-economic attributes from the UCI Adult Census Dataset.